A canonical rate-independent model of geometrically linear isotropic gradient plasticity with isotropic hardening and plastic spin accounting for the Burgers vector: Introduction

 \item[$\bullet$] it contains only properly defined state-variables (\cite{RUBIN2001, ENS-new}).
 In this context, notice that, as mentioned in De Wit \cite[p.1478]{Dewit1981}: "\ldots the plastic strain [$\sym p$] is not a state quantity, i.e., it cannot be determined from the [current] state of the body."
 Through a proper definition of infinitesimal state-variables, this will be clearly presented in \cite{ENS-new}. \end{itemize}

 In this model, the hardening type response is depending on a (nonlocal) kinematic term which is the non-symmetric backstress contribution $\mu\,L^2_c\,\Curl \Curl p$, solely responsible for the appearance of plastic spin or not and related to the geometrically necessary dislocation (GND) density distribution.
 The isotropic hardening is related to statistically stored dislocations (SSD), which take into account a "plastically homogeneous" effect as they accumulate already during a macroscopically homogeneous deformation.
 Here, the SSD evolution is modelled by two isotropic hardening variables $\gamma_p=\int_0^t\norm{\sym\dot{p}}\,ds$ and $\omega_p=\int_0^t\norm{\skew\dot{p}}\,ds$.
 Hence, the full plastic distortion, and not only its symmetric part, may contribute to hardening.
 This is in accordance with the physical nature of plastic flow since also the evolution of the skew-symmetric part of $p$ indicates dislocation motion.
+It is important to emphasize that no {\it spin cross-hardening} takes place in the proposed model, i.e., the situation where plastic flow in the plastic strain $\bvarepsilon_p=\sym p$ causes hardening in the plastic rotation evolution of $\skew p$ and vice-versa.
+This means that, in our model, only the accumulated equivalent plastic strain influences hardening in the evolution of the plastic strain and only the accumulated equivalent plastic rotation influences hardening in the evolution of the plastic rotation.

 It is noteworthy that classical linear Prager-type kinematical hardening cannot be accommodated in the "state-variable" approach adopted here since the corresponding backstress contribution $\bvarepsilon_p=\sym p$ as such is not a state-variable (see e.g. \cite{ONAT1996, RUBIN2001}).